Lone Italy fails to stop Russia sanctions

 "Italy said they would not object although they are for an open dialogue with Russia, also they reminded the EU of its commitment to do more for people-to-people contacts and SMEs [small businesses]," one EU diplomat told EUobserver.

-"It was quite a quick adoption [of the sanctions decision] and Conte was not against it, he just said something about importance to have a dialogue with Russia, and that Italy was worried about the impact of sanctions on Russian people," a second EU diplomat said.
+"It was quite a quick adoption [of the sanctions decision] and Conte was not against it, he just said something about the importance of having a dialogue with Russia, and that Italy was worried about the impact of sanctions on Russian people," a second EU diplomat said.

 Other Russia-friendly EU states, including Cyprus, Greece, and Hungary, kept quiet as France and Germany reported on the situation in Ukraine, a third EU source added.